TaxAIExamples/semantic-search-using-chatgpt/README.md

 The code that is published here runs on .NET Core.
 I used Visual Studio Community 2022 and SQL Server Express to build the code base.

-Inside the solution are three projects:  ChatGPTInterface handles all the interaction with ChatGPT, KnowledgeBaseManager is a Windows Forms appication that is used to pupulate the knowledge base, SemanticSearch is a Windows Forms application that is used to query ChatGPT with questions about our knowledgbase.
+Inside the solution are three projects:
+- **ChatGPTInterface** handles all the interaction with ChatGPT
+- **KnowledgeBaseManager** is a Windows Forms appication that is used to pupulate the knowledge base
+- **SemanticSearch** is a Windows Forms application that is used to query ChatGPT with questions about our knowledgbase.

-To build the Database, open the solution, adjust the connection string in the appsettings.json configuration strings, then make sure that the ChatGPTInterface project is set as the Default project.
-Then open the PackageManagerConsole and type update-database.
-Then, run the system.
+**Important Note:** To build the Database, open the solution, adjust the connection string in the appsettings.json configuration strings, then make sure that the SemanticSearch project is set as the Default project.
+Then open the PackageManagerConsole, make sure that the target of the PackageManagerConsole is ChatGPTInterface and type update-database.